abpframework/abp/docs/en/Community-Articles/2024-08-30-Do-You-Need-MultiTenancy/Post.md

-# Do You Need Multi-tenancy?
+# Do You Really Need Multi-tenancy?

 This article discusses whether you need a multi-tenancy architecture for your next project.
 Answer my critical questions to decide if multi-tenancy suits your application or not!